nickbaldwin-monster/adinfo/readme.md

 - search by id on all domains

+1.0.10 in progress
+ - tbd aug 2021
+ - frozen columns in job table
+ - resized columns so all text is displayed
+ -

 ##  important
 - check schema! e.g. enrichments vs posting info, what is mandatory etc
 - use both post and enrichments